Touch of Evil: Writing

 For his screenplay draft, Welles made numerous changes along with smaller changes to better tighten the script.
-His two main contributions dealt with his thematic element of American racism and his decision to shift narrative point of views.
-He shifted the location setting from San Diego to the Mexico–United States border.
+His two main contributions dealt with his thematic element of American racism and his decision to shift narrative points of view.
+He shifted the location setting from San Diego to the Mexico–United States border near Tijuana.
 Welles renamed the protagonist from Mitch Holt to Miguel Vargas, stating he made the character a Mexican "for political reasons.
 I wanted to show how Tijuana and the border towns are corrupted by all sorts of mish-mash, publicity more or less about American relations".
-Welles's shooting script was finished by February 5, 1958.
+Welles's shooting script was finished by February 5, 1957.
 Heston stated that Welles re-wrote the script in ten days.